 “The kids were playing right there in the park,” her mother, Helen Testagrose, told reporters.
 “And they were shooting [fireworks] near the kids.
 And the little girl was hysterical.
 That’s why she asked them to stop.”

 Green, along with another person who is a juvenile, reportedly laid in wait at the Pink Houses on July 7.
 According to prosecutors, the pair were there “all afternoon and through the early evening for an opportunity to shoot Ms. Walls, changing their clothes throughout the day in order to disguise their appearance.”
 That evening, they received their opportunity.

 Shatavia emerged from one of the buildings within the Pink Houses around 9:25 p.m. with a friend.
-It was Green who reportedly caught Shatavia off guard by coming up behind her, and when she turned around, the two exchange words briefly before Green fired multiple shots.
+It was Green who reportedly caught Shatavia off guard by coming up behind her, and when she turned around, the two exchanged words briefly before Green fired multiple shots.
 He missed his target but struck an innocent bystander, giving Shatavia Walls a possible moment to escape from her attacker.
-She ran from Green as fast as she could and he even jumped a fence to find a better location to get a clear shot, but tragically, Shatavia was running right toward the second shooter, the unidentified juvenile.
+She ran from Green as fast as she could, and he even jumped a fence to find a better location to get a clear shot.
+Still, tragically, Shatavia was running right toward the second shooter, the unidentified juvenile.